czxzcxczxzxccxzzcxzxczcxzxczcx/TheNewWorld/README.md

   - mongoose - Used for the database
   - react - Used for client UI framework
   - react-dom - Used for client DOM manipulation
+  - passport - Used for Google auth
+  - passport-google-oauth20 - Used for Google auth

 How to get started:
   - Begin by downloading the repository.